wingkwong/leetcode-the-hard-way/tutorials/strings/palindrome.md

 ---
-title: 'Palindrome'
+title: "Palindrome"
-description: 'A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward.'
+description: "A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward."
 hide_table_of_contents: true
 keywords:
   - leetcode